syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Intellisense.md

 {% highlight VB %}

-Me.editControl1.ContextPromptSize = New System.Drawing.Size(125, 75)
+Me.editControl1.ContextPromptCustomSize = New System.Drawing.Size(125, 75)

 Me.editControl1.UseCustomSizeContextPrompt = True

 {% endhighlight %}

 {% endtabs %}

+### Advanced customizations

 If you wish to do some advanced customization in the Context Prompt feature, like highlighting the current parameter to be input in bold, you can use the ContextPromptOpen and ContextPromptUpdate events.